-The programme has four components: host-school experience, professional practice, taught sessions and a PGCE.
+The programme has four components: host-school experience, professional practice, centre-based taught sessions and a PGCE.
 School-based experience includes observation of experienced teachers at work, team teaching, working with small groups and with whole classes.

 During the Host-School Experience you spend three days in your host school and two days a week training; one day in a subject hub and one in a professional Studies hub.
 During this period, we begin to construct your individual training plan taking into account your previous achievements.

 Whilst completing your host-school experience you will also receive two full days of dedicated training led by our tutors each week: One subject-focused sessions at hub schools where you have the opportunity to work in subject cohorts developing best practice and pedagogy through reflecting on your school-based experience and the literature.
 One professional studies day where the core skills and competencies of teaching are delivered for all secondary trainees

 Subject Studies are led by experienced and expert practitioners in your subject.
 The sessions are held at a ‘hub school’ that is expert in the curriculum, subject knowledge and pedagogy of that subject.

 Professional Studies are led by our ITT SLEs and provides a unifying strand to the programme as a whole ensuring that trainees’ subjects are placed in the context of the whole-school and education system.